Japan to allow tourist groups as soon as this month

-According to a report by Fuji News Network on 6 May, the government aims to ease border restrictions and allow small groups of vaccinated tourists in an attempt to aid the country’s travel and tourism industry.
+According to a report by Fuji News Network on 6 May, Japan aims to ease border restrictions and allow small groups of vaccinated tourists in an attempt to aid the country’s travel and tourism industry.

 Though there are a number of ground restrictions in place, this announcement comes as positive news for the tourism sector that has been severely affected by the COVID-19 outbreak in 2020.